Reverse BMI Calculator

 Category BMI Range Weight Range Health Risk Assessment

-How Was Your BMI Calculated?
+How Was This Calculated?

 The exact mathematical formula used globally by health professionals.